posimagi/Skillchains/README.md

-# SkillChains
+# Skillchains
-### Active Battle Skillchain Display.
+### Active Battle Skillchain Display

+*This is a fork of [Ivaar's addon](https://github.com/Ivaar/Skillchains) with updates for newer skills.*

-Displays a text object containing skillchain elements resonating on current target, timer for skillchain window, along with a list of weapon skills that can skillchain based on the weapon you have currently equipped.
+Displays a text object containing Skillchain elements resonating on current target, timer for Skillchain window, along with a list of Weapon Skills that can Skillchain based on the weapon you have currently equipped.

     //sc color    -- colorize properties and elements